 EXAM & CLEANINGS

 Along with brushing and flossing every day, one of the key steps to maintaining good oral health is keeping regular appointments with your dentist at Campus Smiles.
 It's recommended that you receive a dental cleaning and exam (approximately every six months).
+Your first visit as a new patient will consist of an oral exam, x-rays, and a teeth cleaning.

 At Campus Smiles, a routine dental exam consists of a thorough evaluation of the health of the teeth, gums, and mouth overall.
 Your dentist will first check for signs of plaque and cavities on the teeth, then check for sings of disease in the gums.
 An oral cancer screening can also be a part of a dental exam and x-rays are usually taken once a year.